mst2k/HSOS-PTP-Typst-Template/templates/template.typ

     let headings = query(heading)
     let currentPage = here().page()

-    // Find all level 1 headings on or before the current page let mainSections = headings.filter(h =>
+    let mainSections = headings.filter(h =>
       h.level == 1 and
       h.body != [Literaturverzeichnis] and